bony2023/react-terminal/README.md

 ![Terminal png](https://react-terminal.sirv.com/static/terminal-dracula.png)

-## Looking for Contributors
+## Looking for Sponsors/Contributors
-Due to time restrictions, I am not actively maintenaing this library and looking for contributors to help.
-Feel free to submit your pull requests for any issues or new features, and I'll be happy to review them.
+While my time is restricted, I'm still committed to this library.
+To help focus development, sponsorship is appreciated for urgent feature requests.
+I strongly encourage community contributions through pull requests.
+Feel free to submit them for any issues or new features, and I'll be happy to review them.
 Thank you!

 ## Features
 - Mobile support. 📱